The Associated Press

 Language choices like these have an impact.
 Such reporting can reinforce the idea that marriages between same-sex individuals are fundamentally different from marriages between a man and a woman.

 NLGJA offers some helpful online tools for reporters covering the lesbian, gay, bisexual and transgender community.
-You can find our NLGJA Stylebook Supplement on LGBT Terminology at http://www.nlgja.org/resources/stylebook, and our Journalists’ Toolbox is available online at http://www.nlgja.org/Toolbox.
+You can find our NLGJA Stylebook Supplement on LGBT Terminology at https://www.nlgja.org/resources/stylebook, and our Journalists’ LGBTQ+ Toolkit is available online at https://www.nlgja.org/toolkit.
 We hope both guides will be useful to you in the quest for good journalism.

 Thank you for your time.
 Should you need any assistance with LGBT coverage issues in the future, please don’t hesitate to contact me and to otherwise use the NLGJA as a resource.